Björn Höcke: "Bernd" Höcke

 In March 2015 the newspaper Thüringer Allgemeine used "Bernd" erroneously as Höcke's first name.
-After Höcke complained publicly about the incident, the Heute-show, a late night satirical news program, started to systematically use "Bernd" for his first name as a running gag.
+After Höcke complained publicly about the incident, the heute-show, a late night satirical news program, started to systematically use "Bernd" for his first name as a running gag.
 Later, other comedians adopted the idea, referring to him as "Bernd," also.
 The widespread use among comedians led to reporters and anchormen of various news media erroneously using "Bernd" on several occasions.
 In January 2018, even an original press release of the Bundestag accidentally used "Bernd," before it was corrected on the same day.
 In December 2020, the AfD of North Rhine-Westphalia accidentally invited journalists to a party event where "Herrn [Mr.] Bernd Höcke" would be present.

 Petition for ineligibility

-In 2023 a petition was started with the intention to revoke Höcke's eligibility to run for parliament.
-This petition is based on article 18 of the German Constitution, which refers to the forfeiture of fundamental rights.
-The campaign network Campact started this petition and set the goal of collecting 1.7 million signatures, to urge the German government to action.
-Legal scholar Gertrude Lübbe-Wolf first introduced the idea of using article 18 of the constitution to defend German democracy, in a way that would be less radical than banning the whole political party (the AfD).
-This is now the largest German political petition to have ever existed.
+In 2023, a petition was started with the intention to revoke Höcke's eligibility to run for parliament.
+The petition is based on article 18 of the German Constitution, which refers to the forfeiture of fundamental rights.
+The campaign network Campact started the petition and set the goal of collecting 1.7 million signatures to urge the German government to action.
+Legal scholar Gertrude Lübbe-Wolf first introduced the idea of using article 18 of the constitution to defend German democracy in a way that would be less radical than banning the whole political party (the AfD).
+It is now the largest German political petition to have ever existed.